bmarques1995/Render/readme.md

 Disclaimer: all the installers will be run at first time by cmake, so, the first build will take a several time, and they will be build and install all programs.
 But, if the dependencies are installed in the prefix_path, the build will be quick.

+Disclaimer 2: you will need admin privileges on windows to run the vulkan version, it will record in HKEY_LOCAL_MACHINE, the validation layer and the extensions, that requires the admin privilege, by default, this option will be disabled, if you want to set the vulkan layers location in regedit, just run `cmake --preset <preset_name> -DREGISTER_VULKAN_LAYERS=ON`